 West Rattlesnake Mountain – Rt.
 113 Holderness –– Trailheads off Rt.
 113- approx. 5 miles from downtown Holderness on right, (after Rockywold Deephaven Camps sign) park on left.
 Short and Easy Climb, spectacular views.
 Use caution with children.
 Steep cliffs at summit.

 View from the Fire Tower on Red Hill

 Red Hill – Moultonborough (elevation 2,029 feet) Fire tower run by town of Moultonborough Fire Department.
 Bean Road in Center Harbor 1.4 miles to Shibley Road (fire tower sign) to parking lot with gated access road.
 Distance to tower 1.7 miles.
-Contact the Lakes Region Conservation Trust for a map 603-279-3246.
+Loop Trail is a 3.3 mile moderately traveled.
+Trail is part of the Lakes Region Conservation Trust network.
+Dogs leashed at all times.

-Ossipee Mountains, Bald Peak – Tuftonboro.
-Trail access from Castle in the Clouds offering a variety of difficulty levels.
+Ossipee Mountains – Bald Peak – Tuftonboro.
+Trail access from Castle in the Clouds offering a variety of difficulty levels for hiking as well.

 Cotton Valley Trail – Wolfeboro to Sanbornville – A 12-mile railroad corridor stretching from Lake Winnipesaukee to the railroad turntable in Sanbornville.
 It meanders across three lakes, many trestles, Cotton Valley and winds through scenic woods and fields.
 Contact Wolfeboro Chamber of Commerce for information 603-569-2200

 Russell C. Chase Bridge Falls Path – behind the Railroad Station is a half-mile path from downtown to the Wolfeboro Falls Area.

 Gunstock and Belknap Mountain Trails

 Moose Mountain Reservation Trails Middleton NH